A Complete Guide to the Price of Braces in Singapore

 DIY cheapest braces singapore

 With the rise of online trends and social media tutorials, DIY braces or so-called “cheap braces” have gained attention for promising quick and inexpensive results.
 These often involve rubber bands, paper clips, fake brackets, or off-brand aligners ordered online without professional supervision.
-While they might seem like a budget-friendly fix, the truth is: DIY orthodontics can be dangerous.
-Moving your teeth without proper diagnosis, monitoring, or treatment planning can lead to serious complications, including permanent damage to your teeth, gums, and jaw.

 Your orthodontic care should always be trusted to professionals.
 Just as you wouldn’t attempt to stitch up a wound or perform your own surgery, your orthodontic treatment should be left in the hands of qualified experts.
 Ensure your smile gets the best care possible by consulting with a trusted orthodontist.